Unforgiven (2003): Storylines

+The event comprised eight matches, including one on the pre-show, that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+Results were predetermined by WWE's writers on the Raw brand, while storylines were produced on its weekly television show, Raw and its supplementary show Sunday Night Heat.

 The main feud heading into Unforgiven was between Triple H and Goldberg over the World Heavyweight Championship.
 One month prior at SummerSlam, Triple H won an Elimination Chamber match to retain the World Heavyweight Championship by last eliminating Goldberg.
 After the match ended, Triple H, along with Evolution members Ric Flair and Randy Orton, handcuffed Goldberg to the Chamber and attacked him with a sledgehammer.
 The next night on Raw, Goldberg challenged Triple H to a match later that night.
 Triple H declined and said that they would face off at Unforgiven instead.
 Triple H then added the stipulation that if he won, Goldberg would have to retire from professional wrestling.
 On the September 1 episode of Raw, Goldberg, Shawn Michaels, and Maven defeated Evolution (Triple H, Orton, and Flair).
 Towards the end of the match, Orton attacked Goldberg from behind as he was preparing to spear Triple H. Goldberg was able to kick out of the pinfall attempt and hit Orton with a Jackhammer for the win.
 The next week on Raw, Co-General Manager Stone Cold Steve Austin added the stipulation where if Triple H got himself counted out or intentionally disqualified, he would lose the World Heavyweight Championship.